torvalds/linux/Documentation/filesystems/coda.rst

   ..
 Note::

-     NetBSD in particular but also Linux have not implemented the above requirements fully.
+     NetBSD in particular but also GNU/Linux have not implemented the above requirements fully.
 For smooth operation this needs to be corrected.